paser-group/continuous-secsoft/README.md

   - Report must be free of typos and passive voices => 25%
 - Code: 10%
 - Elevator pitches: 10%
-  - Work completed so far: 10%
+  - Your name: 5%
+  - Name of your team mates: 15%
+  - What the project is about: 5%
   - Eye contact: 25%
-  - Timely completion: 50%
+  - Timely completion: 50% (Must finish in 60 seconds)
-  - Motivation: 15%

 ## Grading scale: